 - Don’t explain your past positions or why you love the company so much; rather, dive into your key skills.

 - Close the letter with an appreciation for the position, mention the interview, and add a signature like Kind regards or Best wishes.

 If you feel stuck at any time during this receptionist cover letter writing process, we at SkillHub would love to give you a hand.
-With our affordable resume writing services getting that receptionist job you’re keeping an eye on will skyrocket!
+With our online resume writing services getting that receptionist job you’re keeping an eye on will skyrocket!
 All it takes is a perfect cover letter.